 Refund and Cancellation Policies:

 All cancellations are to be made in writing.
-Registrations may be refunded at 100% if cancelled within the first 7 days of registration.
+Registrations may be refunded at 100% if canceled within the first 7 days of registration.
 An assessment fee of 30% will be taken for cancellations 8 days after registration if prior to 21 days before the course.
 An assessment fee of 50% will be taken for cancellations that are 21 days before the course or less.
 Attendees can transfer their registration to another course without penalty up until 10 days prior to course.
 Within 10 days of course, a 20% penalty to transfers will be applied.